duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 We add another state to our process model

 When the OS swaps one of the `blocked` processes out on to the disk we put it into a `suspend`ed queue:
-- a queue of existing processes that have been temporarily kicked out of th emain memory or suspended
+- a queue of existing processes that have been temporarily kicked out of the main memory or suspended

 the os then brings in another process from the suspend queue or it honors a new-process request

-execution then continues withthe newly arrived process
+execution then continues with the newly arrived process

 ![Alt text](../images/image-45.png)